howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 title: A Simple Mutation
 pageTitle: 'Implementing Mutations in a GraphQL Server Tutorial'
 description:
-  'Learn best practices for implementing GraphQL mutations with Nexus and Typescript.
+  'Learn best practices for implementing GraphQL mutations with Nexus and TypeScript.
 Test your implementation in Apollo Studio Explorer.'
 question: What is the second argument that's passed into GraphQL resolvers used for?
 answers: